trust-mfn-berlin/animals-as-objects/vault/material.jendaya-parakeet.md

 <figcaption>

 _This is how the transponder is stored until it is placed back into the study skin at the end of the preparation.
-(Image: Filippo Bertoni/MfN.
+(Photo: Filippo Bertoni/MfN.
 All rights reserved.)_

 </figcaption>

 </figure>

 In order to make the study skin, the preparator first has to remove the skin using a scalpel and a pair of scissors in order to separate it from the flesh tissue.
 Afterwards, the skin is mechanically cleaned of fascia and fat remains.
-The muscles and tendons are then removed from the remaining bone structures (fibulas, skull, shoulder and forearm) – this process is also referred to as cleaning or ‘defleshing’.
+The muscles and tendons are then removed from the remaining bone structures (fibulas, skull, shoulder and forearm) – this process is also referred to as cleaning or “defleshing”.
 Removing the fat and fascia from the skin and defleshing the bones is an important part of the preparator’s work, as the smell of fat and tissue remains attract insects, which can potentially [[damage|story.from-pests-to-displays]] the study skin in the collection.

 <figure>